zocterminal/.well-known/README.md

   to verify the SHA-2 value of the download and of the `zoc*.sha2` file itself.
 7. If they all check out also, you are 99.999% good

-**Note:** These instructions are hosted outside of our website, in order to have an independent source of information, in case of a breach of our website itself.
+**Note:** These instructions are hosted here on github, in order to have a source of information that is independent of our website, in case of a breach of our website itself.

 &nbsp;